vruusmann/openscoring.io/_posts/2023-12-20-upgrading_sklearn_decision_tree.md

 The value of the `tree_` attribute is extracted, after which the attribute is deleted.

-There is no sense saving the resulting `Tree` object in full in pickle data format, as it is a sealed box type object, deserialization of which in Scikit-Learn >= 1.3.0 will raise the above ValueError.
+There is no point in trying to dump the `Tree` object in pickle data format, because it is a sealed "black box"-type object, whose unpickling behaviour in Scikit-Learn >= 1.3.0 is to raise the above `ValueError`.

-Therefore, we should continue deconstructing the `Tree` object until the problematic `dtype` sanity check is excluded from executable code paths.
+It follows that the deconstruction of the `Tree` object should be continued until the problematic `dtype` sanity check gets excluded from executable code paths.

-Luckily this stable state is easily achievable using the `Tree.__getstate__()` method.
-In this particular case it will return a standard Python `dict` object including four entries for the `max_depth`, `node_count`, `nodes` and `values` items.
+Luckily enough, such a stable state is easily retrievable using the `Tree.__getstate__()` method.
+The returned value is a standard Python `dict` object that contains four items: `max_depth`, `node_count`, `nodes` and `values`.
-In order to upgrade the tree, the `nodes` item must be updated.
-The other three items will remain unchanged, at least in the context of this task.
+In order to upgrade/downgrade the tree, its `nodes` item must be brought up-to-date with the target Scikit-Learn version.
+The other three items will remain unchanged.

-Because the original `Tree` object was left behind, it will have to be constructed from scratch in the new place and time, by invoking the `Tree` constructor.
+Since the original `Tree` object was left behind, a new one will have to be constructed in the new place and time, by invoking the `Tree` constructor.

-By inspecting its source code, we see that the constructor requires three arguments: `n_features`, `n_classes` and `n_outputs`.
+Quick inspection of its source code reveals three constructor parameters: `n_features`, `n_classes` and `n_outputs`.
-Because these are (surprisingly so!) not included in the standardard `__getstate__()` result, we need an alternative way to retain these.
-In this exercise we will take the easy way and simply write them down separately.
+Surprisingly enough, none of them is present in the stable state that is returned by the `Tree.__getstate__()` method, which means that they must be carried over using alternative means.
+In this exercise, they are simply sent to the console print-out.

-This step results in two new pickle files which we should be able to load using any version of Scikit-Learn (in any Python environment).
+This step results in `classifier_shell.pkl` and `tree_state.pkl` pickle files that can be unpickled using an arbitrary Scikit-Learn version (in an arbitrary Python environment).

 A general note on dealing with outdated pickle files.

-If the original `DecisionTreeClassifier` class was trained in a very old version of Scikit-Learn, deserialization may raise a ModuleNotFoundError stating: `No module named 'sklearn.tree.tree'`.
+If the original `DecisionTreeClassifier` object was trained using a very old Scikit-Learn version, then it is possible that unpickling may raise a `ModuleNotFoundError` stating `No module named 'sklearn.tree.tree'`.

-This error message is due to the gradual (re)organization of the Scikit-Learn framework module structure over the years.
+This error is caused by the evergoing (re)organization of the Scikit-Learn module structure.
-Specifically, this has included a flattening of module hierarchies - all third or lower level public classes have been raised to exactly the second level.
-For example, the `sklearn.tree.tree.DecisionTreeClassifier` has become `sklearn.tree.DecisionTreeClassifier`.
+More specifically, module hierarchies have been systematically flattened over the years - all public classes have been brought from the third or even fourth level to the second level.
+For example, the `sklearn.tree.tree.DecisionTreeClassifier` class has been truncated to `sklearn.tree.DecisionTreeClassifier`.

-To resolve this ModuleNotFoundError, all we need to do is remap the old long/problematic module name to its new short/non-problematic form:
+Such import errors can be resolved by re-mapping the old long/problematic module name to its new short/non-problematic form:

 ``` python
 import importlib